 Impact Drivers

 High-torque Impact Drivers are used to drive screws and fasteners into materials using driver bits.
-Lightweight impact drivers utilize rotational power and feature a hammering action, setting itself apart from traditional cordless drills and hammer drills.
-That helps maintain contact between the driver bit and the screwhead.
-Both the hammer action and higher torque create the power to accomplish a variety of heavy-duty applications.
+Lightweight impact drivers utilize rotational power and feature a hammering action, setting them apart from traditional cordless drills and hammer drills.
+That helps maintain contact between the driver bit and the screw bit.
+Both the hammer action and higher torque create the power to accomplish various heavy-duty applications.
 However, don’t mistake an impact driver for an impact wrench.
 Impact wrenches have a ¼”, ⅜”, ½”, ¾”, or 1″ anvil and are designed for use with sockets.
-The impact driver has a ¼” ball detent hex shank quick release chuck and while they can be used with sockets they are more adaptable to other types of drill bits.
-The common feature to both is the rotational hammering action.
+The impact driver has a ¼” ball detent hex shank quick release chuck, and while they can be used with sockets, they are more adaptable to other types of drill bits.
+The common feature of both is the rotational hammering action.

 Common Uses